-This confused child, hitherto remorseful and determined never to reoffend, was hailed outside of court as a hero by dozens of fellow offenders.
+This confused child, hitherto remorseful and determined never to reoffend, was regailed outside of court as a hero by dozens of fellow offenders.
 To his mother’s growing horror, his new-found popularity constituted irresistible pressure to adopt a criminal career.
 This pattern exploded exponentially around Australia.

-Every survey conducted in the past 20 years (the largest by Channel 7 as far back as the late 1990s) has shown that 97% of Australians have no confidence in the judiciary, who are seen to not live in the real world and who are primarily responsible for growing youth contempt for the justice system and for the community itself.
+Every survey conducted in the past 20 years (the largest by Channel 7 as far back as the late 1990s) has shown consistently that 97% of Australians have no confidence in the judiciary, who are seen to not live in the real world and who are primarily responsible for growing youth contempt for the justice system and for the community itself.

-More specifically, the judicial options of justice, protection of the public, restitution, deterrence and, finally, rehabilitation; were reduced simply to rehabilitation.
+More specifically, the traditional judicial options of justice, protection of the public, restitution, deterrence and, finally, rehabilitation; were reduced simply to rehabilitation.

-Question: has a witness protection committee been appointed?
+A notion which provokes a new question: has a witness protection committee been appointed?

 The campaigned erosion of parenting

 Disenfranchisement of the electorate, coupled with anti-family sentiment expressed through pop media, educationists, and a variety of unaccountable lobbies, has had its impact on parenting.

 So far, there is no evidence that the Royal Commission will recognise the absent role of effective parenting as the initial causative factor in juvenile crime, and even less acknowledgement that parents need restored support in order to nurture their children as productive and socially cohesive adults.